 Report yourself / Someone else rough sleeping

-If you are rough sleeping, or come across someone who is, you can report this through Streetlink.
+If you are rough sleeping, or come across someone who is, report it through Streetlink.

-Streetlink is a national service, and once a report is made it is sent to the local outreach team, who will go out during anti-social hours to try and find that person bedded down and start working on a solution for them to come off the street.
+Streetlink is a national service, and once a report is made it is sent to the local outreach team, who will go out late at night or early in the morning to try and find that person bedded down and start working on a solution for them to come off the street.

 Streetlink is the best way to report someone rough sleeping and get them support.